GeoMigrata/dotMigrata/README.md

 ### Integration Points

 1. **Real-time Updates**: Use `ISimulationObserver` to stream events via SignalR/WebSocket
-2. **State Management**: Use `SnapshotService` to save and restore simulation states in JSON or XML
+2. **State Management**: Use `XmlSnapshotSerializer` to save and restore simulation states with PersonCollection specifications
 3. **Custom Stages**: Inject logging, metrics, or custom logic via `ISimulationStage`
-4. **Serialization**: JSON and XML snapshots with async support for API integration
+4. **Serialization**: XML snapshots with namespace-based format for API integration and deterministic reproducibility

 ## Contributing